Monday, January 16, 2017

 CM/DM: Americo Gallego (Argentina)

-In 1978, Americo Gallego made his debut with Newell's Old Boys.
+In 1974, Americo Gallego made his debut with Newell's Old Boys.
 In 1981, he moved to River Plate.
 He played for the "Millonarios" for 7 years.
 He was the captain during the team's obtaining of their first Copa Libertadores, Intercontinental Cup and Copa Interamericana's in their rich history.
-Gallego was capped 73 times, winning the 1978 World Cup.
+Gallego was capped 73 times for Argentina between 1975 and 1982.
+He started every match as a midfielder on the team that won the 1978 World Cup at home.

 AM: Ariel Ortega (Argentina)